-Upskirting is now included in the new Keeping Children Safe in Education document September 2019 and involves taking a picture under a person's clothing without them knowing to view their genitals or buttocks.
+Upskirting involves taking a picture under a person's clothing, without their knowledge, to view their genitals or buttocks.
 This is a criminal offence and will be taken seriously by all school staff.
 Actions will be carried out to support victims and to sanction those guilty of upskirting.

 All staff will access training as part of induction, update training and briefings.
 This will include sexual violence and sexual harassment awareness training.
-Staff are also made aware that there are particular cohorts of children who are potentially more at risk including girls, children with SEND and LGBT.
-All reports are taken seriously and will be reported to DSL or Deputy immediately to safeguard the alleged victim and other children.
+Staff are also made aware that there are particular cohorts of children who are potentially more at risk, including girls, children with SEND, and the LGBT community.
+All reports are taken seriously and will be reported to the Designated Safeguarding Lead or Deputy, immediately, to safeguard the alleged victim and other children.

-Staff will challenge behaviours that are potentially criminal in nature such as grabbing bottoms, breasts or genitals or lifting skirts.
+Staff will challenge behaviours that are potentially criminal in nature such as grabbing bottoms, breasts or genitals, or lifting skirts.
 Staff will act on such behaviours and put sanctions in place following reports of these behaviours.

-Risk assessments in school will be carried out on children, following reports of incidents of sexual violence or sexual harassment.
+Risk assessments in schools will be carried out on children, following reports of incidents of sexual violence or sexual harassment.
 This will involve the alleged perpetrator, parents/carers and safeguarding staff, unless this will place the student at risk of significant harm.